ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Management

-- no evidence-based causal therapy; the only way to keep Buerger’s disease from getting worse is to stop using tobacco → smoking cessation
+- no evidence-based causal therapy; the only effective measure to prevent the worsening of Buerger’s disease is to stop smoking → smoking cessation

-- no significant effect of antiplatelets, anticoagulants, or steroid therapy has been demonstrated
+- no significant effect of antiplatelet, anticoagulant, or steroid therapy has been demonstrated

 - avoid cold temperatures and other conditions that reduce blood flow to the limbs

-- treat infections, use anti-inflammatory drugs for phlebitis, or use vasodilators
+- treat infections promptly, use anti-inflammatory drugs for phlebitis, or consider vasodilators

-- the efficacy of immunoadsorption is being discussed
+- the efficacy of immunoadsorption is under discussion

 - amputation is necessary if gangrene develops